KhuzaimaA/Access-Control-System-for-COVID-19-SOP-Monitoring/README.md

 2) Go to the project (application) directory
 3) Run the following commands
 ```
+//You are going to first activate the libraries for python, unfortunately that directory was too big in size that i couldn't attach it via git, but you could install the libraries through any python web site.

 	a) cd env/Scripts
 	b) activate
 	c) cd ../..